 The TF shall:

-Have an in-depth assessment of the surveys.
+Have an initial assessment followed by an in-depth evaluation of the available surveys and material about glare and summarise them.

-Collect researches being carried out on glare and invite all the participant of the TF to review the outcome of this researches.
+Collect researches being carried out on glare and invite all the participants of the TF to review the outcome and recommendations of these researches for mapping them out.

-(If necessary, commission additional researches and studies.)

-Determine glare characteristics and mechanisms.
+Identify areas where there may be a knowledge gap and recommend/identify/suggest additional researches and studies.

+Understand glare characteristics and mechanisms and situations that generate it and distinguish between avoidable and unavoidable occurrences as well as short term and long-term solutions.

-In a first step consider glare caused by road illuminating devices (including ADB and AFS) and in a second step, glare caused by light signaling devices.
+In a first step consider glare caused by road illuminating devices (headlamps, including ADB and AFS) and, in a second step, glare caused by light signalling devices (including DRL).

+Investigate the best balance between glare, visibility and conspicuity, to reduce glare but keeping a good visibility range

-Develop a proposal of amendment of UN-Regulations at component- and installation level (R.149, R.48, R.86, R.53, and R.74) which includes the development of harmonized test methods for assessing the conformity of visibility and glare properties.
+Develop recommendations for GRE to amend UN-Regulations at component, installation and inspection level (R.149, R.148, R.48, R.86, R.53, and R.74) which includes the development of harmonized test methods for assessing the conformity of visibility and glare properties.